 Three (3) years of experience in the practice of law in one or more of the following areas: contract, commercial or real estate law.

 Incumbents in this class must be admitted to practice law in the State of Connecticut.

 (1)-Officials And Administrators

-This replaces the existing specification for the same class in salary group MP 63 approved effective August 5, 1994 (Revised to change title and modify content)
+This replaces the existing specification for the class of Department of Economic and Community Development Legal Advisor in Salary Group MP 63 approved effective May 18, 2005.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007